 This project is the exterior historic restoration and an interior renovation to an open plan and a warm-lit-shell renovation of two approximately 4,500 sq. ft. historic buildings for future tenant fit-out.
 Also, to support placemaking goals on the Workhouse Campus, the project includes natural landscaping and site enhancements in a shared courtyard and streetscape improvements along Ox Road.

 Buildings W-13 and W-15 are located on the historic Workhouse Campus at 9514 and 9517 Workhouse Way, Lorton, VA.

-The project is in the design and permitting phase.
+The project has moved into the bidding and construction phase.

 |Operations||To Be Determined *|

 * Based on lease and tenant fit-out schedule completion.

 Building construction projects are funded through the county’s Capital Improvement Program.

 For more information, please email the Project Manager at WorkhouseCampus@fairfaxcounty.gov, Building Design and Construction Division, Department of Public Works and Environmental Services, or call 703-324-5800, TTY 711.